ScottNoPantsOn/aws-cdk-control-tower-lz/README.md

 During deployment, the root management account email will receive an IAM Identity Center invitation email for the AWS Control Tower Admin user.
 The security account email will then receive an SNS subscription confirmation request email for each governed region in your landing zone configuration.

-The resulting AWS Control Tower landing zone will include the following:
-- 2 organizational units, one for your shared accounts and one for accounts that will be provisioned by your users.
-- 3 shared accounts, which are the management account and isolated accounts for log archive and security audit.
-- A CloudTrail Organization Trail configuration.
-- A Service Catalogue product for Account Factory.
-- Your IAM Identity Center access configuration.
-- 20 preventive controls to enforce policies and 3 detective controls to detect configuration violations.

 ## Testing